Comparing Methods for the Cross-Level Verification of SystemC Peripherals with Symbolic Execution

 With it, \hwklee{} reduces the timeouts to two test cases.
 In one of these, test \#3, it nonetheless finds drastically more paths, and completely explores most of them.
 For tests \#1 and \#2, timeouts can not just be avoided, but results are generated in only around \qty{1}{\hour} and \qty{9}{\hour}, respectively.
 These benefits come at the cost of a higher memory usage.
-Tests \#4 and \#5 stand out, as they are the only ones where array minimisation leads to a worse performance.
-In \#4, the version with array minimisation ends up taking slightly longer.
-Similarly, in \#5, array minimisation leads to drastically fewer completely or partially discovered paths.
+Tests \#4 and \#5 stand out, as they are the only ones where array minimization leads to a worse performance.
+In \#4, the version with array minimization ends up taking slightly longer.
+Similarly, in \#5, array minimization leads to drastically fewer completely or partially discovered paths.
 Consequently, fewer opportunities for memory-intense queries arise.
 Both tests focus on a \gls{tlm} transaction, without additional assertions in the test itself.
 Fewer queries involve the large \gls{plic} object.
-Therefore, the overhead of array minimisation does not result in noticeable benefits.
-These observations help understand the drastic improvement offered by the array minimisation.
+Therefore, the overhead of array minimization does not result in noticeable benefits.
+These observations help understand the drastic improvement offered by the array minimization.
 This section, alongside the previous ones, allowed us to evaluate the benefits of our contributions for a cross-level verification of \systemc{} peripherals.
 They additionally allowed for a deeper insight into the differences between \crossym{} and \hwklee{}.
-Finally, the following section will compare our tools to the current state-of-the-art, \symsysc{}~\cite{pascal-symsys}.
+Finally, the following section will compare our tools to the current state-of-the-art, \symsysc~\cite{pascal-symsys}.